Causes of Natural Disasters: How Do They Impact Climate Change?

 Climate change doesn’t cause natural disasters, nor vice versa.
 But both of these monumental forces seem to be locked in a kind of feedback loop making both more destructive.
 Let’s take a look at this relationship, why it exists, and what it means for the future of life on earth.

 NASA on Global Warming and Natural Disasters:

 We can turn to NASA here for some insight into the science at work.
 But first: what causes natural disasters?

 The mechanics of, say, hurricane formation are very well understood.
 As hot and moist air rises, it encounters cooler air in the atmosphere.
 This causes clouds to form and for moisture to concentrate in the atmosphere.
-But should we expect intense rain storms, hurricanes and other dangerous natural events to worsen or become more common over time?
+But should we expect intense rain storms, hurricanes, and other dangerous natural events to worsen over time?

-According to NASA, most climate models used today to peer into the future of our planet agree on several major trends.
+According to NASA, most climate models used today agree on several major trends.
 Each of these trends, they say, will play a role in determining the magnitude and damage caused by future catastrophic weather events:

 - The increase in greenhouse gas emissions in the atmosphere will cause general warming across the earth’s entire surface.

 - As average temperatures get warmer, the risk of droughts, tropical cyclones, and other intense storms rises too.

 - Global warming is likely to affect storm formation because it will shrink the temperature differential between the equator and the earth’s poles.
 This difference in temperature is responsible for the middle-latitude storms so much of the planet’s population is familiar with already.
 A warmer climate could produce fewer storms, but also much more destructive ones.